Minuteman-Library-Network/Batch-Cancel-Holds/README.md

 Prerequistes

-In order to function you must complete the api_info.ini file in the same directory and add your cacert.pem file to the certifi folder
+In order to function you must complete the api_info.ini file in the same directory and add your cacert.pem file to the certifi folder within the dist directory.

 api_info.ini